 Unlike some other boxes that are noisy/electronic and highly lossy and filtered or anemic, this design is all passive; doing all of its 'magic' within the custom transformer and audiphile grade attenuator pot.
 Also unlike some designs, this design does not pinch the sound bandwidth due to cheaper transformers or 'voice the signal for guitar', etc, etc. It is as transparent as the purest piece of glass.
 In fact, I don't even like to call this a 'guitar reamp', because it will re-amp anything.
 I have used the re-amp technique to process voice, snare drum, kick drum, other percussion, and almost always bass guitar.
 You will find this an indispensible problem solver in your studio.
 Another great feature of my design is what I call 'true' ground isolation.
 Many boxes don't do this; but on this design, if you flip the ground lift switch you will absolutely isolate the instrument output from the source/pin1/earth ground and chassis of this device.
 Why is this important?
 In an ideal situation, it wouldn't matter; and likely most customers will have a decent enough system that they hear no difference with the switch.
 However, in many places, the guitar amps/cabinets are located in a different room from the control room system where the signal originates, meaning it is on a different outlet and breaker, with a different length path to ground.
 This can cause ground loops, audible as the ever pervasive buzz and hum you find in so many setups.
 The switch, in many cases at least, will alleviate this issue; at least if the ground loop is being caused by this particular bridge between the control room and amp room setups.
 If there is already buzz or hum within the audio signal from another cause, then of course you have to resort to more drastic means such as hum-eliminator type devices.
 In general though, you will find this box as compatible, clean, and clear as any ReAmp ever put on the market.
-I didn't skimp on parts just to save money because I could get away with it; this ReAmp uses a very expensive custom Cinemag part, and is wired up by me, by hand, using a custom made thick powder coated aluminum enclosure built in the USA by Collective Cases.
+I didn't skimp on parts just to save money because I could get away with it; this ReAmp uses a very expensive custom, American-made transformer, and is wired up by me, by hand, using a custom made thick powder coated aluminum enclosure built in the USA by Collective Cases.
 All internal components are grounded and mated to a dual layer Faraday shield build within the enclosure, which, in addition to the mu metal can of the transformer itself, provides an additional layer of shielding for the absolute lowest noise, buzz, hum, or interference possible.

 Signal Art ReAmp